The Impact of Group Counseling on Psychological Status of Iranian Infertile Women: A Systematic Review

 2 PhD Student of Reproductive Health, Department of Midwifery, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

-3 Assistant Professor, Department of Epidemiology, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran
+3 a) Assistant Professor, Metabolic Syndrome Research Center, Mashhad University of Medical Sciences, Mashhad, Iran b) Department of Epidemiology, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran

 4 Assistant Professor, Department of Obstetrics and Gynecology, Mashhad University of Medical Sciences, Mashhad, Iran